 Personally, I prefer this smoked tenderloin to even the best prime rib, but both of them are a great option for a family gathering or a special holiday meal.

-- 3 tablespoons steak rub of your choice (or make your rub using the recipe below!)
+- 3 tablespoons steak rub of your choice (or make your rub using the recipe here!

 - 1 tablespoon kosher salt

-- Preheat your Traeger grill to HIGH following factory instructions.
+- Preheat your pellet grill to HIGH, following factory instructions.

-- Trim excess fat from the tenderloin, and cut into evenly sized pieces.
+- Trim excess fat from the tenderloin, and cut into evenly sized pieces if your tenderloin tapers significantly.
 Two or three are usually enough to ensure even cooking.
+If your tenderloin is equal thickness throughout you can skip this part.

-- Coat the tenderloin in steak rub and salt, and place onto the grill.
+- Coat the tenderloin in steak rub and salt and place into the preheated grill.

 - Close the lid and cook for 10 minutes.
 Flip the tenderloin, and close the lid for another 10 minutes.